Productive Capacities Index

 The PCI data are drawn from a variety of internationally comparable and rigorous data sources, including UNCTADstat, the World Bank, the World Health Organization, UNESCO, the OECD, the International Telecommunications Union, International Civil Aviation Authority, UNEP, and many others.

 As with any composite index and all statistical indicators, there are limitations to the PCI.
-Above all, the PCI scores are ultimately a reflection of the accuracy and availability of the data used.
-The available data are limited for certain indicators and for some countries.
+Above all, the PCI scores are ultimately a reflection of the accuracy and availability of the internationally reported data used as input.
+The available input data are limited for certain indicators and for some countries.

 The results are also dependent on the methodology used and the assumptions made.
 The PCI’s value lies in its aptness, methodological rigour and robustness, as a pointer that enables national decision makers to gain a sense of the current state of productive capacities.

-More on the PCI methodology is available in Productive Capacities Index: 2nd Generation - Enhanced Statistical and Methodological Approach with Results.
+More on the PCI methodology will be available in the forthcoming Productive Capacities Index: 3nd Generation - Enhanced Statistical and Methodological Approach with Results.

 PCI publicatons